abemscac/pies-doc/docs/react/component-rendering.md

 ## What Happens When A Component Re-Renders?

-As we've mentioned in [Reactive Values](./reactive-values#what-does-render-mean), re-render means any subsequent render after the very first render.
+As we've mentioned in [Reactive Values](./reactive-values#what-does-render-mean), re-render means any subsequent renders after the very first render.
 But what actually happens when a component re-renders?
 Let's walk through a render-by-render analysis of a counter app to see what actually happens when a component re-renders:

 ```tsx showLineNumbers
 import { useState } from 'react'